Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2

-These states are unchanged in an external field $\bH_0$ parallel to the c-axis.
-However for $\bH_0 || a$ as described by the Zeeman term in Eq.(\ref{eq:HAM}) or in a molecular field consisting of Zeeman term and internal polarization and order parameters (Eq.(\ref{eq:MFOPa})) the bare CEF states given above are further mixed.
-Consequently the matrix elements of multipole operators depend on $\theta$ as well on the applied or molecular fields which have to be determined selfconsistently.
-This evaluation of matrix elements, expectation values and susceptibilities of the multipolar operators can be done either fully numerically or semi-analytically.
-The former case is necessary if we consider temperatures and fields whose effective energy scale is comparable to the lowest CEF splitting energy $\De$.
-The latter case is possible in the low-field and temperature range $(h, T \ll \De)$ where one may restrict to the lowest quasi-quartet states as carried out in the main text.

-Table~\ref{tbl:matel} holds a compilation of the general expressions (depending on CEF mixing angle $\theta$) of the nonzero dipolar and quadrupolar matrix elements.
-For completeness, Table~\ref{tbl:qop} holds the definitions of the quadrupole operator components in terms of the angular momentum operator components as used in this article.
-It is obvious that the quadrupolar matrix element $m'_Q$ for \CR~ is comparatively strong enabling the pronounced field induction of the $O_{xy}$ quadrupole.
+Here we give details about the multipolar operators and their matrix elements in the representation using the CEF states of Eq.~(\ref{eq:CEFstate}) as basis.
+Table~\ref{tbl:matel} holds a compilation of the general expressions (depending on CEF mixing angle $\theta$) of the nonzero matrix elements of dipolar and quadrupolar operators, for the latter see Table~\ref{tbl:quadop}.
+It is obvious that the quadrupolar matrix element $m'_Q$ for CeRh$_2$As$_2$ is comparatively strong enabling the pronounced field induction of the $O_{xy}$ quadrupole.
 The $\theta$ variation of (non-constant) matrix elements is shown in Fig.~\ref{fig:matrix}.
-The relevant multipole order parameters necessary for the analysis are represented by $6\times6$ matrices using the row and column sequence $\left\{|\Gamma_{7+}^{(1)}\rangle,|\Gamma_{7-}^{(1)}\rangle,|\Gamma_{6+}\rangle,|\Gamma_{6-}\rangle,|\Gamma_{7+}^{(2)}\rangle,|\Gamma_{7-}^{(2)}\rangle\right\}$:
+The relevant multipole order parameters necessary for the analysis are represented by $6\times6$ matrices using the row and column sequences $\left\{|\Gamma_{7+}^{(1)}\rangle,|\Gamma_{7-}^{(1)}\rangle,|\Gamma_{6+}\rangle,|\Gamma_{6-}\rangle,|\Gamma_{7+}^{(2)}\rangle,|\Gamma_{7-}^{(2)}\rangle\right\}$:

-Within the quasi-quartet model subspace the respective top left $4\times4$ blocks represent the multipoles with the corresponding sequence $\{|1+\ra,|1-\ra,|2+\ra,|2-\ra\}$ of states.
-The various matrix elements are given in terms of the CEF mixing parameter $\theta$ in Table~\ref{tbl:matel}.
-Since we want to calculate the $H$-$T$ phase diagram we also need these operators expressed in terms of the eigenstates in an external field corresponding to the total local Hamiltionian for each site.
+Within the quasi-quartet model subspace the respective top left $4\times4$ blocks (separated by thin lines) represent the multipoles within the corresponding sequence $\left\{|\Gamma_{7+}^{(1)}\rangle,|\Gamma_{7-}^{(1)}\rangle,|\Gamma_{6+}\rangle,|\Gamma_{6-}\rangle\right\}$ of quasi-quartet states.
+Since we want to calculate the $H$-$T$ phase diagram we also need these operators expressed in terms of the eigenstates in an external field corresponding to the total local Hamiltonian for each site.
 For $\bH\parallel c$ there is no change while for $\bH\parallel a$ the multipoles in quasi-quartet subspace are given in Eqs.~(\ref{eq:matfield-Jx}) and~(\ref{eq:matfield-Jy}) and~(\ref{eq:matfield-O}).